 Your driver should also have a rate card to show you when you get in if you are unclear on the fare to your destination.

 It is very common, however, for Cozumel visitors to hire a taxi for an outing or trip that falls outside of the simple zone pricing system, or the set rates on the card.

-This is a common occurrence in Cozumel since lots of people hire taxis when they want to check out the Mayan ruins at San Gervasio, or travel as a small group to the other side of the island for lunch or beach-side cocktails.
+This is a common occurrence since lots of people hire Cozumel taxis when they want to check out the Mayan ruins at San Gervasio, or travel as a small group to the other side of the island for lunch or to find the best beach-side cocktails.